Last Updated on January 9, 2024

 The term metastasis refers to the spread of the cancer cells from their original or primary site to a different location in the body.
 It must be stressed that local invasive growth is not considered metastases but local spread or expansion of the tumor.

-Cells have to break away from the primary tumor and form tumor at some other place in the body [secondary tumor].
+Metastasis is the process by which cancer cells migrate throughout the body.
+Cells need to break away from the primary tumor and form a tumor at some other place in the body [secondary tumor].

 Different tumors have different capacity to metastasize.